4lic3X/bayesian-knowledge-tracing/README.md

 - Updated the title of the plots.
 - Plot the metrics trend over the number of attempts.
 For given x (number of attempts), we plot the average metrics for all students that have at least x attempts.
 - All evaluation code is in `analysis_all/eval.ipynb`.

+## 2024-11-06
+- Add processing notebooks and evaluation notebooks for level 3 learning objectives.
+- For evaluation, we now also compute the metrics on the last attempt of each student.